-The end of a SEAT’s road life is not the end of our responsibility for it.
-We take the entire life cycle of our vehicles and their environmental impact into account.
+The end of life on the road for a SEAT doesn't mean that we no longer take responsibility for it.
+We take the entire life cycle of our vehicles and their impact on the environment into account.

-Just because a SEAT is engineered for sportiness doesn’t mean it hasn’t got strong envronmental credentials built-in, too.
+Just because a SEAT is engineered for performance doesn’t mean that we don't consider the future too.

-Here are three good reasons why buying a SEAT is good for both your driving enjoyment and Mother Nature:
+Here are three good reasons why buying a SEAT is good for today and tomorrow:

 1. Weight reduction - We always aim to reduce our vehicles' weight so as to minimise fuel consumption.
 How?
 By working with lighter materials.
 For example, high resistance steel considerably reduces weight, as does smelting the magnesium in the framework and steering wheel.